hyunjune123/LSTM-Trader/README.md

 ## Result
 Backtest results of Microsoft, Amazon and Apple stock on 40 different time periods over the past 16 years.
+We observe that all distribution of backtest profits are heavily right skewed with positive mean (16% ~ 35%).
+The first quantiles of each distribution is around -1.7%, which indicates that we expect the model the yield profit greater than -1.7% 75% of the time.

 ![](distribution.PNG)